Tools2023-04-26

 This will push the changes in the specified branch to the remote repository.

-Git worktree is a feature that allows you to have multiple working trees associated with a single Git repository.
+Git Worktree is a feature that allows you to have multiple working trees associated with a single Git repository.
 Each working tree represents a separate branch or commits that you can switch between without affecting the other trees.
-Here are some of the pros and cons of using Git worktree I can highlight from my experience.
+Here are some of the pros and cons of using Git Worktree I can highlight from my experience.

 Git Worktree Advantages

-• Multiple worktrees: With Git worktree, you can have multiple working trees for the same repository.
+• Multiple worktrees: With Git Worktree, you can have multiple working trees for the same repository.
 This allows you to work on multiple branches or commits simultaneously, without having to switch between them.

 • Isolated changes: Each worktree is independent of the others, which means you can make changes in one tree without affecting the others.
 This is particularly useful if you need to work on multiple features simultaneously.